GitEricLin/MTL_Weaning/README.md

 # MIMIC-IV Data Extraction

-1. Execute all files in the [0]mimic derived folder within the SQL directory sequentially to obtain the derived table.
+_1. Execute all files in the [0]mimic derived folder within the SQL directory sequentially to obtain the derived table._

-2. Execute all files in the [1]main folder within the SQL directory sequentially to obtain a CSV file containing all patient data.
+_2. Execute all files in the [1]main folder within the SQL directory sequentially to obtain a CSV file containing all patient data._

-3. Execute the experiments file to obtain the results of the experiment.
+_3. Execute the experiments file to obtain the results of the experiment._